pderichs/kalkulator/README.md

 ## TODO List

-- BUG: Format dialog does not show current format of cell
 - FEAT: defun (with newly added lambda support, this should be doable now)
 - FEAT: Add < function
 - FEAT: Add > function